 The differences between the two factions dissolved and in a short time they were holding joint activities and attended the functions and programs put on by the “rival” Lodge.

-Peaches, the Policy and the Legend
+Peaches, the Policy, and the Legend

-During the Great Depression the members of the Lodge felt the hard economic times as did the rest of the nation.
+During the Great Depression, the members of the Lodge felt the hard economic times as did the rest of the nation.
 It is the custom at Lodge meetings to serve refreshments.
-One member owned a peach orchard and, in the spirit of helping his brothers, he brought a crate of peaches to every meeting so that no expense would be incurred either by the Lodge or it’s members.
-At the end of the depression there was an unwritten law that peaches would never again be served at Lodge.
+One member owned a peach orchard and, in the spirit of helping his brothers, he brought a crate of peaches to every meeting so that no expense would be incurred either by the Lodge or its members.
+At the end of the depression, there was an unwritten law that peaches would never again be served at Lodge.

 This “law” lasted until 1971.
 The newly installed Junior Warden, ignorant of this “policy”, innocently served peaches at the first meeting of his term in office.
-He became the target of great deal of ribbing by the “old guard” survivors of the depression era peach overload.
+He became the target of a great deal of ribbing by the “old guard” survivors of the depression era peach overload.
 He rose to the challenge and served some form of peaches (cobbler, pie, ice cream, sherbet, parfait, nectar, ham glaze, etc.) at every single meeting held that year.
 A new “tradition” was forged and peaches became a principal fare henceforth, albeit not every night.